Mapwize/mapwize-ui-js/README.md

 #### `container`

 The HTML element in which Mapbox GL JS will render the map, or the element's string id .
 The specified element must have no children.
 This parameter is optionnal, default point to the id: `mapwize`
+The html element need to be correctly formated and need to be sized in css

 #### `options`

 The following parameters are available for map initialization:

 - `apiKey` (required) key to authorize access to the Mapwize API.
 Find your key on [Mapwize Studio](https://studio.mapwize.io).
-- `apiUrl` (optional) to change the server URL, if you have a dedicated Mapwize server.
+- `apiUrl` (optional, string, default: null) to change the server URL, if you have a dedicated Mapwize server.
-- `container` (optional) same as `container` param, default is: `mapwize`
+- `container` (optional, string|HTMLElement, default: null) same as `container` param, default is: `mapwize`
-- `centerOnVenue` (optional) to center on a venue at start.
+- `centerOnVenue` (optional, string|object, default: null) to center on a venue at start.
 Options takes either a venueId or a venue object.
-- `centerOnPlace` (optional) to center on a place at start.
+- `centerOnPlace` (optional, string|object, default: null) to center on a place at start.
 Options takes either a placeId or a place object.
-- `mapboxOptions` (optional) to pass Mapbox options to the map, see [Mapbox options](https://docs.mapwize.io/developers/js/sdk/3.4.2/#map-constructor)
+- `mapboxOptions` (optional, object, default: {}) to pass Mapbox options to the map, see [Mapbox options](https://docs.mapwize.io/developers/js/sdk/3.4.2/#map-constructor)
-- `mapwizeOptions` (optional) to pass Mapwize options to the map, see [Mapwize options](https://docs.mapwize.io/developers/js/sdk/3.4.2/#map-constructor)
+- `mapwizeOptions` (optional, object, default: {}) to pass Mapwize options to the map, see [Mapwize options](https://docs.mapwize.io/developers/js/sdk/3.4.2/#map-constructor)
-- `restrictContentToVenue` (optional) to show only the related venue on the map.
+- `restrictContentToVenue` (optional, string, default: null) to show only the related venue on the map.
 Builder takes a venue id.
-- `restrictContentToOrganization` (optional) to show only the venues of that organization on the map.
+- `restrictContentToOrganization` (optional, string, default: null) to show only the venues of that organization on the map.
 Builder takes an organization id.
-- `onInformationButtonClick` (optional) callback called when you click on the footer when a place is selected
+- `onInformationButtonClick` (optional, function) callback called when you click on the footer when a place is selected
-- `onMenuButtonClick` (optional) callback called when the user clicked on the menu button (left button on the search bar)
+- `onMenuButtonClick` (optional, function) callback called when the user clicked on the menu button (left button on the search bar)
-- `hideMenu` (optional) to hide menu bar.
+- `hideMenu` (optional, boolean, default: false) to hide menu bar.
-- `mainColor` (optional) the main color for the interface.
+- `mainColor` (optional, string, default: null) the main color for the interface as hexadecimal string.
-- `direction`  (optional) to display directions at start.
+- `direction`  (optional, { from: string, to: string }, default: null) to display directions at start.
 Object with keys from and to containing place ids (string).
+- `locale` (optional, string, default: en) the UI language as 2 letter ISO 639-1 code (also used as map default language)
+- `unit` (optional, string, default: m) the ui measurement unit

 #### Parameters usage
 |    | Without options | Without `container` parameter | With `container` parameter | With `container` option |